composer/composer/doc/04-schema.md

   rate limiting of their API.
   [Read more](articles/troubleshooting.md#api-rate-limit-and-oauth-tokens)
   on how to get an OAuth token for GitHub.
+* **http-basic:** A list of domain names and username/passwords to authenticate against them.
+For example using
+  `{"example.org": {"username": "alice", "password": "foo"}` as the value of this option will let composer authenticate against example.org.
 * **vendor-dir:** Defaults to `vendor`.
 You can install dependencies into a different directory if you want to.
 * **bin-dir:** Defaults to `vendor/bin`.
 If a project includes binaries, they